 Studio Theatre complies with federal and DC law concerning the employment of qualified individuals with disabilities.
 Furthermore, Studio Theatre commits to providing a reasonable accommodation to any employee who has a physical or mental need (regardless of qualified disability status) if such accommodation can be met without creating an undue hardship to Studio Theatre or a direct threat to the health or safety of the individual or other.

 Click on the title below to read a job description for each position.
-We’ll be updating this section throughout the month.
+The application process will open January 22nd, 2025.

 TITLE: Artistic Producing Fellow

-SUPERVISOR: Duel reports to Associate Artistic Director and Literary Director
+SUPERVISOR: Dual reports to Associate Artistic Director and Literary Director

 DEPARTMENT: Artistic